As social media has evolved, consumer behavior has changed, and sales have had to adapt with social selling.

 Another way of doing this is by using a platform tool that will help them aggregate content onto themed channels, comined with a content curation ability.
 In other words where employees can easily share news and content with a single click of a button.
 Using such platform will help you generate company content, boost your overall online presence and help your employees get more engaged in sharing content.

 After a while, when you employees have gotten used to the platform, you may suggest they start generating their own content.
 User-generated content (UGC) is essential when launching a social selling program as it will give you content variation.

 Be consistent.
 Don’t start and stop.
 While at first you may feel discouraged by lack of results and time wasting, it’s important you remember implementing a social selling program isn’t an easy process.

 Indeed establishing your sales team as experts in their field takes time.
-The more you stick to it, the greater the chance you’ll have positive results.
+The more you stick to it and understand the importance of leading the example for your social business, the greater the chance you’ll have positive results.
 The more you practice, the better your team will become.
+And don’t forget the importance of evaluating results, such as satisfaction, knowledge retention, overall impact, and return on investment.
 Remember, just because your prospects don’t seem to be engaging with what you are sharing, doesn’t mean they’re not seeing what you are posting.
 Most content doesn’t get seen; so don’t feel discouraged if you don’t get as many impressions or interaction as you wished.
 Practice makes perfect!

 If there’s one thing to remember out of all of this is that: implementing a social selling initiative is a big step a company and a sales team.
 As long as you set clear objectives, take it step by step, and don’t back down; you will find that building a solid social selling foundation for your sales teams is a step worth taking.